AmeenUrRehman/Student_Depression-Mental-Health-/README.md

-# Here’s your updated README.md based on your specific steps:

 🧠 Student Mental Health Prediction (Depression)

 This project utilizes machine learning (XGBoost & Random Forest) to predict student mental health conditions based on symptoms.
 It also integrates LLM-based suggestions for coping strategies based on prediction confidence.